 Too much consumption of alcohol causes alcoholic fatty liver disease, which can lead to inflammation and cirrhosis.
 In fact, overconsumption of alcohol can cause liver disease that may prove to be fatal.

 In this case, there is excess fat accumulation in the liver amongst people who consume little to no alcohol.
 The field is still being researched but NAFLD can lead to inflammation and cirrhosis.

 Certain medicines can be the cause of liver disease.
 Examples are methotrexate, griseofulvin, and steroids.
 Drug-induced liver disease can arise due to anything from recreational drugs to over-the-counter medicines.

 When you are suffering from a liver disease you may exhibit symptoms such as:

 Not all the above are liver failure symptoms per se, but symptoms like jaundice, bleeding, swollen abdomen, abdominal pain, and mental disorientation are a cause for concern.
 They may indicate some degree of liver failure.

 Certain types of liver diseases, such as Hepatitis A, can be prevented with vaccination.
-For other liver diseases, your doctor may suggest lifestyle changes that centre around:
+For other liver diseases, your doctor may suggest lifestyle changes that center around:

 For other liver diseases, you may have to undergo:

 Maintaining a healthy liver is a lifelong task and one that is closely linked to leading a healthy lifestyle.
-Also, some forms of liver disease progress slowly and spotting symptoms may not be easy.
+Also, some forms of the disease progress slowly and spotting symptoms may not be easy.
 Nonetheless, to get advice on living a healthy lifestyle and identifying signs of liver disease, download the Bajaj Finserv Health app and consult a relevant doctor.
-The app allows you to search and filter for the best doctors, partake of video conferencing, share medical records, get e-prescriptions and more.
+The app allows you to search and filter for the best doctors, partake in video conferencing, share medical records, get e-prescriptions, and more.
 So, get a doctor on your side and make every effort to have a healthy liver!